Scientists create tool to explore billions of social media messages, potentially predict political and financial turmoil

-Category: Environment Hits: 7Scientists have invented an instrument to peer deeply into billions of Twitter posts -- providing an unprecedented, minute-by-minute view of popularity, from rising political movements, to K-pop, to emerging diseases.
+Category: Environment Hits: 8Scientists have invented an instrument to peer deeply into billions of Twitter posts -- providing an unprecedented, minute-by-minute view of popularity, from rising political movements, to K-pop, to emerging diseases.
 The tool -- called the Storywrangler -- gathers phrases across 150 different languages, analyzing the rise and fall of ideas and stories, each day, among people around the world.
 The Storywrangler quantifies collective attention.

 Read more https://www.sciencedaily.com/releases/2021/07/210716150806.htm